-Mr. Wilson, age 57, has for more than fourteen years been President and Chief Executive Officer of Newspapers of New England, Inc., Newspapers of New Hampshire, Inc., Newspapers of Massachusetts, Inc. and President of the Concord Monitor, which is published in Concord, N.H.
+Mr. Wilson, age 58, has for more than fifteen years been President and Chief Executive Officer of Newspapers of New England, Inc., Newspapers of New Hampshire, Inc., Newspapers of Massachusetts, Inc. and President of the Concord Monitor, which is published in Concord, N.H.
 He was elected a Director of the Company in September 1985 and serves as Chairman of the Compensation Committee of the Board of Directors.
-Mr. Wilson is also a director of New Directions for News, The Bakersfield (California) Californian and The Associated Press.
+Mr. Wilson is also a director of The Bakersfield (California) Californian and The Associated Press.